 A January petition for the government to reduce tuition fees from £9,250 to £3,000 has received nearly 570,000 signatures.
-Because the petition had surpassed 10,000 signatures, the government responded on 26 January, saying that “Tuition fee levels must represent value for money and ensure that universities are properly funded.
+Because the petition had surpassed 10,000 signatures, the government responded on 26 January, saying: “Tuition fee levels must represent value for money and ensure that universities are properly funded.
 Government is not considering a reduction in maximum fee levels to £3,000.”
 Parliament will consider the petition for debate as it has surpassed 100,000 signatures.

 When asked in January about potentially lowering university costs, Prime Minister Boris Johnson did not fully address the issue of tuition fees, instead saying that the government would “have to look at” accommodation fees.

 Following student feedback, the Falmouth & Exeter Students’ Union launched the #EaseTheFees campaign in January.